sddaniels/transition-forward-project/src/pages/resources/transition-plan/index.md

 - Relationships with friends and family
 - Living situation
 - Time required away from work
-- Medical concerns (not necessarily surgery)
+- Medical treatment (not necessarily surgery)
 - Legal concerns

+It's important not to make assumptions in any of these areas.
+Don't assume that someone will or will not make a certain change.
-That said, it's important to remember the things that transitioning does not affect.
-Do not make assumptions that an employee will have reduced competency in their role at work.
+Don't assume that changes will all happen on the same day or week.
+Don't assume that an employee will have reduced competency in their role at work after transitioning.

 ## Planning

+The goal of a transition plan is to spell out responsibilities, set expectations, and create a communications plan.
+It should be based on the needs and preferences of the transitioning person, as well as the needs of the organization.
+While planning, you should be able to reference the [policies](/resources/policies) and [benefits](/resources/benefits) that your company has in place.

 ### Questions

-- Are your organization's policies flexible enough to handle the fact that transitioning people will have different journeys and preferences?
+- Are your organization's policies and guidelines flexible enough to handle the fact that transitioning people will have different journeys and preferences?
+- Who should be informed about the transition?
+  - This can range from a specific team or department to an entire small company.
+  - Who needs to know ahead of time in order to facilitate the transition plan?
-- How will the transition be communicated to the necessary parties?
+- How will the transition be communicated to the parties that need to know?
-  - Who should be informed?
+  - Options include email, one-on-one, at a group meeting, etc.
 - How will leadership set expectations for employee behavior during and after a transition?
+  - How would you handle employees who vocally "don't agree" with the transitioning employee's choice?
+  - How would you handle a coworker that asks an inappropriate question?
 - What are ways to reduce the burden on the transitioning individual?
-  - Option not to be present during an announcement
+  - Option not to be present during any announcements
   - Offer to make sure that the transitioning individual is not along during intimidating situations such as the first step into an office after coming out
   - Have any relevant email signatures, badges, names, gender markers, photos, etc. updated ASAP according to the plan
+  - How will you handle questions or concerns from other employees?
+  - Is there a way that you can celebrate and share excitement with the person transitioning (for example, buying them cookies on their first day back)?
 - If the transitioning individual works with any external parties, how will they come out to those parties?
   - Consider: customers, clients, vendors, contractors, media contacts, regulators, other tenants in a shared office space
   - Will the transitioning individual have strong backing from the company?